 About the Department.

-The Department of Public Safety consists of a Director, an Operations Lieutenant, 4 Sergeants, 9 Patrol Officers, 4 Dispatchers, and 1 Administrative Assistant providing 24-hours-a-day service to the Drew community.
+The Department of Public Safety consists of a Director, 4 Sergeants, 7 Patrol Officers, 4 Dispatchers, and 1 Administrative Assistant providing 24-hours-a-day service to the Drew community, 365 days a year.
 Our responsibilities include crime prevention and investigation, fire safety, traffic regulation, enforcement of university regulations and state and local laws.
 Professionally trained men and women patrol the campus in marked and unmarked patrol vehicles, on foot, by ATV, and on bicycles.
 All officers are certified in advanced lifesaving techniques and emergency medical response.

 Patrol Officers within the department are required to complete basic training provided by New Jersey police academies.
 In addition to this training, officers continually receive in-service training and attend special training sessions provided by county and state police academies.
 Since 2002, officers advanced their medical training as certified Emergency Medical Technicians.
 One or more officers are certified CPR/AED instructors.